SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 on how slow the other person writes.
 The same result of non-deterministic behavior applies to the case of multiple people writing on the same paper at the same time.

+In essence, multiple accesses to the same area of memory at the same time could potentially produce unpredictable or inconsistent behaviour if one of the accessess is a write access.
+This is called conflicting access.

 What Exclusive Access Guarantees
 --------------------------------